 “I have explored many firing and glazing options,” says Winslow.
 “Currently, I mostly fire to cone 5/6 and consistently use glazes that are certified as food safe.”

-Richard P. Winslow’s work will be part three-man show at Pop Up from November 9 – 26 with an Artist Reception on Saturday, November 17 from 5-7 pm.
+Richard P. Winslow’s work will be part of a two-person show at Pop Up from November 2 – December 2 with an Artist Reception on Saturday, November 2 from 4-6 pm.
 Pop Up is part of Studios on Maine Art Hill at 5 Chase Hill Road in Kennebunk.
 Please stop by and meet the artist and learn a bit more about his life and his work.